GbengaCyber/BEC-CFO-Phishing-SOC-LAB/README.md

 ## Why This Project Exists

-Business Email Compromise is the most financially damaging cybercrime category in the world.
-The FBI Internet Crime Complaint Center reported over 2.9 billion dollars in BEC losses in 2023 alone,  more than ransomware, more than data theft, more than any other category of cybercrime.
-The attacks are not technically sophisticated.
-They do not require malware or zero-day exploits.
-They exploit trust, urgency, and the fact that Finance teams process payment requests under time pressure every single day.
+Business Email Compromise cost organisations over 2.9 billion dollars in 2023 according to the FBI IC3, more than ransomware and more than any other cybercrime category.
+The attacks require no malware and no technical sophistication.
+They exploit trust, urgency, and the fact that Finance teams process payment requests under pressure every single day.

-The typical attack looks like this.
-A CFO or Finance employee receives an email that appears to come from a trusted source,  a vendor, a Microsoft service, or even their own CEO.
-The email contains a link or a request.
-The employee acts on it.
+A CFO receives an email that looks like it came from a vendor or a Microsoft service.
+She clicks a link.
 By the time anyone realises something is wrong, a wire transfer has left the organisation and landed in an account the attacker controls.
+Recovery is rare.

-This project simulates that exact scenario inside a controlled Microsoft 365 E5 environment and documents the full SOC investigation, from the moment the phishing email landed in the CFO inbox to the moment the attacker's foothold was removed and the incident was closed.
+This project simulates that exact scenario inside a Microsoft 365 E5 tenant and documents the full SOC investigation from the moment the phishing email landed in the CFO inbox to the moment the attacker's foothold was removed and the incident was closed.

 ## The Financial Reality of BEC

-A Finance employee processes dozens of payment requests, invoice approvals, and vendor communications every week.
-BEC attackers study this.
-They time their attacks to coincide with month-end close, acquisition activity, or periods when the CFO is travelling.
-They craft emails that match the tone and format of legitimate business correspondence.
-The ask is always plausible, a vendor changed their bank account details, an urgent wire transfer needs same-day approval, a shared document needs sign-off before a deal closes.
+BEC works because it looks like normal business.
+Attackers time campaigns around month end close or periods when the CFO is travelling.
+The request is always plausible, a vendor updated their bank details, an invoice needs same day approval, a document needs sign off before a deal closes.
+No malware is involved.
+The employee simply responds to what looks like routine correspondence and the money is gone before anyone realises.

-What makes this so damaging is that no technical control on the victim's device is involved.
-The employee does not execute a file.
-They do not install software.
-They simply respond to what looks like a normal business request.
-By the time the Finance team realises the vendor's bank details were fraudulent, the payment is gone.

-The three controls that stop most BEC attacks before they start are not complicated.
-Multi-factor authentication prevents an attacker from using stolen credentials even if a phishing link is clicked.
-Email authentication enforcement via DMARC prevents lookalike domains from reaching the inbox in the first place.
-Payment verification procedures, a phone call to a known number before processing any change to payment details, stop the fraud even when the email reaches the employee.
+Three controls stop most BEC attacks before they cause damage.
+Phishing-resistant MFA makes stolen credentials useless even after a successful phish.
+DMARC enforcement blocks lookalike domain emails before they reach the inbox.
+Payment verification procedures,  a call to a known number before changing any payment details, break the final step even when everything else fails.

+## The Scenario

+The CFO of Eagle Secure IT received what looked like a Microsoft OneDrive notification about an outstanding invoice.
+She clicked the link, her credentials were harvested, and within hours an attacker logged in from an overseas VPN and set up inbox rules to forward all her mail externally, delete security alerts, and hide payment conversations in a folder they could monitor silently.
+The SOC caught it through a custom Sentinel detection rule that fired on the anomalous sign-in.
+The investigation that followed used KQL across four data tables to confirm the full attack chain and complete containment the same day.

 ## Environment